M66B/FairEmail/FAQ.md

 This feature requires an internet connection.

 Note that you can't use [the regular pro plans](https://www.deepl.com/pro).
+The error *403 forbidden* means that the key and/or plan in invalid.

 Note that when reading a message, you can use the horizontal three-dots menu to translate too.
 If you use this frequently, you can configure a button for this.